siberianfox/g2wiki/Tool-Selection-and-Offsets.md

 Select the tool using Tn, where `n` is an index into the tool table, from 1 to 16.
 Selecting a tool out-of-range will result in a T_WORD_IS_INVALID error.

 ### M6 Change Tool
 M6 moves the selected tool to be the tool in use.
-M6 does set the tool offset to the current tool G43 Pn is required.
+M6 does set the tool offset to the current tool G43 Pn is required (this is how Gcode works, so we did it this way, too).

 _NOTE: At the current time M6 does not perform a manual tool change.
 Its only function is to make the selected tool the current tool._